 Entire Agreement.
 These Customer T&Cs constitute the entire agreement between Your Institution and you, and supersede all prior and contemporaneous agreements, understandings, negotiations, representations and proposals, whether oral and written, with respect to the Program and the subject matter hereof.
 The Agency Appointment, Opt-Out Form and Program Information Notice (as those documents may be amended from time to time in accordance with these Customer T&Cs) and, if DepositView is offered to you, the DepositView T&Cs (as may be amended from time to time in accordance therewith) are incorporated into and made part of these Customer T&Cs as if set forth in full herein.
 To the extent of inconsistency between those documents, the order of precedence shall be the DepositView Terms & Conditions (with respect to the DepositView Portal), the Customer T&Cs, the Agency Appointment, the Opt-Out Form and the Program Information Notice.
 To the extent of any inconsistency between the terms of these Customer T&Cs and the terms of the account agreements relating to your Eligible Customer Account with Your Institution through which you participate in the Program, the terms and conditions of these Customer T&Cs shall prevail with respect to Program Deposits under the Program.

 Binding Effect.
 These Customer T&Cs shall inure to the benefit of and be binding upon you and Your Institution and their respective permitted heirs, successors, legal representatives and assigns.
-Nothing in these Customer T&Cs, express or implied, is intended to confer on any person other than the parties hereto, and their respective permitted heirs, successors, legal representatives and assigns, any rights, remedies, obligations or liabilities under or by reason of these Customer T&Cs; provided that Stable shall be a third-party beneficiary hereof.
+Nothing in these Customer T&Cs, express or implied, is intended to confer on any person other than the parties hereto, and their respective permitted heirs, successors, legal representatives and assigns, any rights, remedies, obligations or liabilities under or by reason of these Customer T&Cs; provided that R&T shall be a third-party beneficiary hereof.

 Governing Law.
 These Customer T&Cs are to be construed in accordance with and governed by the internal laws of the State of [Name of State that Your Institution wants.
 Liaise with your own legal counsel to determine.
 We note that institutions often select the same state as is included in the institution’s account agreements governing the Customer Accounts.] and the United States of America without giving effect to any choice of law rule that would cause the application of the laws of any other jurisdiction to the rights and duties of the parties.